Exact results on generalized Erd\H{o}s-Gallai problems

-\section{Proof of Theorem \ref{path}}
+\section{Proof of Theorem~\ref{path}}

-In this section, our goal is to prove Theorem \ref{path}.
+In this section, our goal is to prove Theorem~\ref{path}.
 The strategy is to first assume that $G$ is a minimum counter-example.
-In particular, we assume that there exist a minimum $t\ge 3$ and a $P_k$-free graph $G$ with minimum order $n=q(k-1)+r$ such that $k_t(G) \ge k_t(qK_{k-1}\cup K_r)$ and $G$ is not one of the extremal graphs described in Theorem \ref{path}.
+In particular, we assume that there exists a minimum $t\ge 3$ and a $P_k$-free graph $G$ with minimum order $n=q(k-1)+r$ such that $k_t(G) \ge k_t(qK_{k-1}\cup K_r)$ and $G$ is not one of the extremal graphs described in Theorem~\ref{path}.
 We further assume that the number of copies of $K_t$ in any other graph with the same number of vertices is at most $k_t(G)$.
-We start by proving some structural results about this minimum counter-example $G$ and lastly show that such examples cannot exist.
+We start by proving some structural results about this minimum counter-example $G$ and lastly show that such an example does not exist.

 Note that if $n \le k-1$, it is easy to check that $G = K_n$ maximizes $k_t(G)$.
-Moreover, if $n \ge t$, then $K_n$ is the unique extremal graph.
-Also, if $n < t$, then any graph on $n$ vertices serve as an extremal graph, because no graph on $n$ vertices contain a copy of $K_t$.
+Moreover, if $t\le n \le k-1$, then $K_n$ is the unique extremal graph.
+Also, if $n < t$, then any graph on $n$ vertices serves as an extremal graph because no graph on $n$ vertices contains a copy of $K_t$.
 Thus, for the rest of this section, we may assume that $n \ge k$.
 We use the following simple fact proved in \cite{CC}.

 \begin{lemma} [Lemma 2.3 in \cite{CC}] Let $t$, $w$, $x$, $y$, and $z$ be non-negative integers such that $t \ge 2$, $x+w=y+z$, $x\ge y$, $x\ge z$, and $x\ge t$.
 Then, $\binom{x}{t}+\binom{w}{t} \ge \binom{y}{t}+\binom{z}{t}$.
 Moreover, the inequality is strict if $x> y$ and $x>z$. \end{lemma}